Mariem-Abdalwahab/Recipe-App/README.md

 # Recipe-App
 ## project-link: https://mariem-abdalwahab.github.io/Recipe-App/
- in this project I ues HTML,CSS,Bootstrap and JS.
+ In this project, I use HTML, CSS, Bootstrap, and JS.
- In this app you can save your favorite recipe if you want to cook it late.
+ In this app, you can save your favorite recipe if you want to cook it later.
+ You can unsaved any recipe from your save page